scala-phase/scala-phase.github.io/index.md

 # PHASE: Philly Area Scala Enthusiasts

-The Philly Area Scala Enthusiasts (PHASE) is a user group for people in the Philadelphia, PA, area who are interested in the [Scala][] programming language.
+The Philly Area Scala Enthusiasts (PHASE) is a user group for people in the Philadelphia, PA, region who are interested in the [Scala][] programming language.
 If you're interested in Scala, programming on the Java VM, or functional programming in general, feel free to join us.